Description

 Instructions

-- Cook to soften – on low for 5 minutes
+- Cook to soften – Cook on low for 5 minutes to soften.

 - Add flour – Stir in 1/4 cup flour

-- Combine flour – Add 1 cup of Chicken Stock to the soup and mix to incorporate the flour
+- Combine flour – Add 1 cup of chicken stock and stir until the flour is fully incorporated.

 - Add potatoes

-- Start Dumplings – While potatoes are cooking make dumplings as follows
+- Start dumplings – While the potatoes are cooking, make the dumplings as follows.

-- Mix dumpling ingredients – Mix all dumpling ingredients in a bowl and combine well
+- Mix dumpling ingredients – Mix all dumpling ingredients in a bowl until well combined.

-- Separate for ease – Divide into two pieces just to make easier to work with
+- Separate for ease – Divide into two pieces just to make it easier to work with.

-- Roll dough – Roll each piece out with your hand so it is approximately 1 inch in diameter and like a roll.
+- Roll dough – Roll each piece out by hand into a rope approximately 1 inch in diameter.
 If needed sprinkle with flour to make it easier to work with

-- Add dumplings to broth – Once the potatoes are tender, add dumplings to soup
+- Add dumplings – Once the potatoes are tender, add the dumplings to the soup.

-- Cook dumplings – Cook for 5 minutes
+- Cook dumplings – Simmer for about 5 minutes, or until the dumplings are cooked through.

-- Add Cream – Remove from heat, add cream and stir
+- Add cream – Remove from the heat, add the cream, and stir to combine.

 - Serve